You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Risks of Combining Lipitor and Wine

-While moderate wine consumption (1-2 glasses per day for men and 1 glass per day for women) is generally considered safe, combining it with Lipitor can increase the risk of side effects.
-Here are some potential concerns:
+While moderate wine consumption is generally considered safe for most people, combining it with Lipitor may increase the risk of certain side effects.
+Here are some potential risks to consider:

 Increased Risk of Muscle Damage